best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Adding filters

-Filters are not generally accessible as they can obscure data.
+We advise you to avoid adding filters.
+They may fail the accessibility regulations if they obscure data.

 If you do need to use filters it is important to provide signposts or comments to indicate which cells contain the drop-down menus and if any data is hidden.
 You should also give details of how to turn the filters off.
 For example: "Filters are active in cell C3 and may hide some data.
 To turn off all filters select the 'Data' ribbon then 'Filters' button or use [Ctrl, Shift, L]".
-This information should be near cell A1, not underneath a table.
-The placing of information like this should be consistent across the tabs of your spreadsheet, e.g. always in cell A2.
+This information should be in a cell in column A, above the table.

 ### Adding freeze panes

-Freeze panes can make it difficult for screen reader users to find the top left edge of a worksheet which is key to navigation.
+We advise you to avoid adding freeze panes.
+They may fail the accessibility regulations as they can make it difficult for screen reader users to find the top left edge of a worksheet which is key to navigation.

 If you leave freeze panes active it is best practice to inform users and give a instructions for how to turn them off.
 For example: "Freeze panes are turned on.
 To turn off freeze panes select the 'View' ribbon then 'Freeze Panes' then 'Unfreeze Panes' or use [Alt W, F]".
-As with filters, this information should be placed near cell A1 and this placing should be consistent across the tabs of your spreadsheet, e.g. always in cell A2.
+As with filters, this information should be in a cell in column A, above the table.

 Be aware that if you save your spreadsheet in the ODS open format (which we advise you to do) freeze panes will disappear.

 ## Communicating uncertainty in spreadsheets

-When designing a statistical spreadsheet, consider how to appropriately communicate any uncertainty to your users.
+When designing a statistical spreadsheet, it is best practice to consider how to appropriately communicate any uncertainty to your users.
 Bear in mind that the user may not read detailed documents, or they may have copied the spreadsheet to use in another context.

 Use notes or the cover sheet to:
-* make it clear if there are any potential sources of bias or uncertainty – users need to know how this impacts on their use of the statistics.
+* make it clear if there are any potential sources of bias or uncertainty – users need to know how this impacts on their use of the statistics
 * highlight relevant information about comparability issues both across time and with equivalent statistics released elsewhere in the UK

-For more information on notes and cover sheets please see the ‘symbols and footnotes’ section and the ‘Metadata worksheets’ section.
+For more information on notes and cover sheets please see the ‘Symbols and footnotes’ section and the ‘Metadata worksheets’ section.

 ### Confidence intervals

-When communicating confidence intervals put the higher and lower bounds in separate cells next to the data.
-Make sure all columns have clearly labelled column headings.
+When communicating confidence intervals it is best practice to put the higher and lower bounds in separate cells next to the data.
+Make sure all columns have clearly labelled column headings [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

-Example:
+#### Example of how to present confidence intervals:
 <insert example>

 ### Statistical significance

 Note that the credibility of assessing statistics using significance levels is currently under debate.

-If you are communicating statistical significance show where a change is statistically significant in a separate cell to the data, ideally using words, for example: ‘Significant at 0.001 level’.
+If you are communicating statistical significance it is best practrice to show where a change is statistically significant in a separate cell to the data, ideally using words, for example: ‘Significant at 0.001 level’.

-If it is not possible to use words to describe the statistical significance, you can use shorthand as long as you provide a key, above the table, in a cell in column A (see the section on symbols and footnotes for more information about presenting keys).
+If it is not possible to use words to describe the statistical significance, you can use shorthand as long as you provide a key, above the table, in a cell in column A (see the section on 'Symbols and footnotes' for more information about presenting information in a key).

-In the past the asterisk symbol has traditionally been used to communicate the level of statistical significance.
+In the past the asterisk symbol (*) has traditionally been used to communicate the level of statistical significance.
 Not all screen readers can understand the asterisk symbol and many users of assistive technology can find them difficult to see and understand.
+Using them is likely to fail [guideline 3.1 readable](https://www.w3.org/TR/WCAG21/#readable).
 Therefore, if it is not possible to use words to describe the statistical significance it is better to use some form of shorthand using letters rather than the asterisk symbol.

 ## Structure